 The Dole Whip is a pineapple-flavored soft-serve type of frozen dessert originally appearing in Disney World and Disneyland but now also appears in ice cream and yogurt shops.
 Though a Dole Whip has the appearance of soft-serve ice cream, it really gets its texture from ordinary food thickeners.
 Precision Foods explains it as such: “Dole Soft Serve Mix is a lactose-free dry mix that is reconstituted with tap water and frozen down in a soft serve machine.
 Marketed under the popular Dole brand name, this unique product delivers an intense, natural pineapple fruit flavor, yet is fat free and cholesterol free.
 Although the Dole Food Company originally created the Dole Whip soft serve mix, they licensed the brand to Kent Precision Foods Group who now has an exclusive agreement to make the one of a kind mix that comprises the Dole Whip.

 Apparently so!
 It’s so popular that the lines to get one are often longer than the lines at some attractions.
 On average, 1.3 million are purchased per year at Disney Parks and Resorts.
 At Disneyland alone, 600,000 are purchased a year!
 Being that Dole Whip is so popular, expect to wait in line to get one.
 One tip, if you’re at Disney World is to go into the Enchanted Tiki Room attraction and line up on the other side.
-What types and flavors do they come in?

 The Dole whip mix comes in six flavors: Pineapple, Orange, Mango, Raspberry, Chocolate, and Vanilla.
 Disney sells pineapple and vanilla flavored as well as orange and vanilla flavored Dole Whips.
 They usually are served as soft-serve or float in a cone or cup.
 Alcoholic versions are served at the Tamu Tamu location in Animal Kingdom and in EPCOT during the Food and Wine Festival.
-How much do they cost?

 The nutritional content of 1/2 cup serving of Dole Pineapple Whip Soft Serve breaks down as such: